Beach clean-up efforts underway on northern Vancouver Island from container spill

 The contractors who have been hired by the ship owner for cleanup include New Westminster-based Amix Group and Campbell River-based Pacificus Biological Services.

 “This is a complex issue that the government needs to lead,” said Johns.
-“The government should be dispersing our local technical response team from coastal communities and Indigenous communities, and billing the company.”
+“The government should be dispersing a local technical response team from coastal communities and Indigenous communities, and billing the company.”

 Instead, he said, the government places the onus on the company and fines them if they’re not living up to their standards.